Pixboost/har-jq-cheatsheet/README.md

 # har-jq-cheatsheet
-Cheat sheet for extracting information from HAR files using JQ
+Cheat sheet for extracting information from [HAR](https://en.wikipedia.org/wiki/.har) files using [JQ](https://stedolan.github.io/jq/).

+HAR is "HTTP Archive" that contains detailed information about requests and responses.

+To get HAR file:
+* Open Google Chrome Dev Tools on the page (F12)
+* Go to "Network Tab"
+* Right click -> Copy -> Copy all as HAR
+* Paste into a new JSON fil.

 * Listing all images with size and times
 ```jq